wso2/docs-is/en/docs/deploy/monitor/system-statistics.md

 view.

 1. Enter values into the appropriate fields:
-    -   **Statistics Refresh Interval (ms)** - Allows you to specify the statistics refresh rate.
+    -   **Statistics Refresh Interval (ms)** - Allows to specify the statistics refresh rate
-    -   **Response Time Graph** - Allows you to specify the X and Y parameters of the Response Time graph.
+    -   **Response Time Graph** - Allows to specify the X and Y parameters of the Response Time graph
         -   **X-Scale (units)**
         -   **X-Width (px)**
-    -   **Memory Graph** - Allows you to specify the X and Y parameters of the Memory graph.
+    -   **Memory Graph** - Allows to specify the X and Y parameters of the Memory graph
         -   **X-Scale (units)**
         -   **X-Width (px)**
 2. Click **Update**.